LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer or tablet than just using a phone.
     - **Can I do this on my phone?** Yes, but the graphics shown on this page are from a computer browser.
     - **Isn't it hard to build every 90 days?** The initial setup (this page) and deploy (next page) takes a lot of your focused time.
 But once you build once, subsequent builds take very little of your time to start, then the rest is done automatically.
     - **Can I use this for my child?** You, as the adult, can install using TestFlight on your child's phone.
-The explict steps are provided.
+The explict steps are provided at [GitHub Deploy: Install TestFlight Loop for Child](gh-deploy.md#install-testflight-loop-for-child).
     - **Can I still use my customizations?** Yes.
 [Customize with GitHub](gh-customize.md)

 **You must build Loop every 90 days when you use GitHub build method.**

-* You will get an email from GitHub letting you know your GitHub Person Access Token is about to expire
+* We recommend you configure your GitHub personal access token to never expire
-* You can get a new token and start a new build within a few minutes - even on your phone: [GitHub Update](gh-update.md#github-update-summary)

-!!! tip "Expect Updates"
-    Plans are in progress to configure the GitHub action to automatically build every 60 days.
-Once this is in place, then you won't need to worry about building every 90 days.
-But these are just plans right now.
+    * If you have one that expires, go to [GitHub Update: Regenerate GitHub Token](gh-update.md#regenerate-github-token)
+* Building a new version literally takes seconds once open your browser and go to your GitHub account

 ## Prerequisites